How To Start Living With Less

 Well I’ll tell you right now, I didn’t need any of it.
 But off I went to experience freshman year and every time I came home to visit, all my things were there to greet me.
 Or rather, sit there collecting dust.

 After I didn’t touch much of what was left in my room and closet for a year I began the process of donating/giving away the items that I had in there for years.

 I had no excuses anymore.
 Once those were gone I felt better, and I started getting rid of the items that I’d more recently acquired, but no longer served a purpose in my life at that moment.

 Fast forward to sophomore year, I studied abroad in Scotland for four months living out of a suitcase (a rather small one by most people’s standards, I might add).
 When I came back I was even more inspired to cull my belongings down to what I loved and used often.

 After a few years have past I've realized I took the long way around of finding my way to “living simply”, and that’s perfectly okay.
-There’s only one timeline, and that’s yours.
-So don’t feel like this all has to happen right now this second.
+There’s only one timeline, and that’s your own.
+So, don’t feel like decluttering your belongings has to happen right now this second.
 It takes time.
 With that being said, there are some ways you can start living with less right now!

 1. Forget Your Assumptions

 Let go of the pressure or feeling that you have to have a “perfect” looking house or life and if you don’t, you’re a failure.
 That’s an extreme expectation that no one can live up to.
 Also, perfection is boring.
 Although we should strive to meet goals for ourselves, striving for perfection all the time is exhausting.

 If you want to live with less and create that life for yourself, give yourself a break.
 It’s going to be an on-going process, so relax!
 Going through these steps shouldn’t give you anxiety or put unnecessary stress on yourself, it should make you feel motivated and excited for positive change.